Which Microsoft Office Version to Get

 If you’re a student or someone who needs the absolute basics for daily work, you might consider Office Home and Student 2021.
 If you don’t mind working online with limited features, the free plan may work well for your personal or business use.

-The choice really comes down to which products you use, how you use them, and how often you use them.
+The decision of which Office version is best comes down to the products you use, how you use them, and how often you use them.
 Hopefully, armed with the knowledge of each plan’s key features and drawbacks, you can choose the one that’s right for you.